ForeignVisitor/BrainMRIExplorer/README.md

 It features slice navigation, multi-modality viewing, deep learning-based anomaly segmentation, region-based findings, and PDF report generation.

+To have a look at our used Dataset, check out the link: https://www.kaggle.com/datasets/awsaf49/brats2020-training-data/data

 ---

 ## 🚀 Features